asmvp/asmv-js/packages/core/README.md

 - Service manifest definition types and JSON (ajv) schemas
 - Message definition types and JSON (ajv) schemas
+- HTTP extension definition types (no implementation, types only)
 - Client context - usefull for the client implementations
 - Service context - usefull for the service implementations of a command executor
 - Utility functions for async operations